GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 ## Wave direction

-Here we model the distribution of wave direction, dependent on both the season, and the mean annual SOI.
+Here we model the distribution of wave direction `dir`, dependent on both the season, and the mean annual SOI.
 The latter was not treated above.

-**Below the density of wave direction is estimated with a logspline smoother**
+**Below the density of `dir` is estimated with a logspline smoother**

 ```r
 # Fit logspline to direction distribution